 Check the tutorial here: If your formula= A2/B2, and you can type =IFERROR (A2/B2, "").

-The formula will evaluate your previous formula and then returns 0, or return the result of the formula.
+The formula will evaluate your previous formula and then returns the result of the formula.

 1. The divisor in the formula isn't blank or zero.

-2. Enter #N/A in the cell reference as the divisor.
+2. To resolve the issue, enter #N/A in the cell reference as the divisor.
 If the results show as #N/A, it means your divisor is invalid.
+This means that the divisor is not a number, which is causing the error.

-3. Change your cell reference in the formula or function to another cell with a non-zero or non-blank value.
+3. To resolve the issue, you need to change the cell reference in the formula or function to a cell that contains a non-zero or non-blank value.
+This will allow the formula or function to perform the calculation or operation correctly.

 4. Make sure your value is right.